 - Your own level/game

 Racquets are getting bigger and bigger.
 The standard head size these days are around 98-100 square inches.
-You don’t see a lot of racquet below 95 inches.
+You do not see a lot of racquet below 95 inches.
 This is a big shift from only 10-15 years ago when most people were playing 85-90 inch racquets.
 What do you get with a bigger head size:

 *Bigger sweet spot – means that even if you hit outside the center of the racquet you will be okay.